Sidharth37/A-B-Testing-Result-Analysis---New-product-release/README.md

 <br><br>
 <b>Data Ingestion, Exploratory Data Analysis & Data Visualization</b>
 The data was ingested using an xlsx file.<br>
-Based on initial exploration we collect the following information - The promotions were run across 137 distinct locations These campaigns were run across both old and new stores The largest sales recorded was due to Promotional campaign 3, followed by promotional campaign 1, followed by promotional campaign 2.
+Based on initial exploration we collect the following information -<br>
+The promotions were run across 137 distinct locations<br>
+These campaigns were run across both old and new stores<br>
+The largest sales recorded was due to Promotional campaign 3, followed by promotional campaign 1, followed by promotional campaign 2.<br>
-All 3 market sizes namely - large, medium and small participated in these campaigns Predominantly medium market sizes were used to run all the 3 campaigns Also there seems to be a preference for newer store as compared to older stores
+All 3 market sizes namely - large, medium and small participated in these campaigns<br>
+Predominantly medium market sizes were used to run all the 3 campaigns<br>
+Also there seems to be a preference for newer store as compared to older stores<br>